Hawaiian Airlines

+Hawaiian Airlines, Inc. (Hui Mokulele o Hawaiʻi [huwi mokulele o həˈʋɐjʔi]) is a U.S. commercial airline brand headquartered in Honolulu and a wholly owned subsidiary of the Alaska Air Group.
+Between 1929 and 2025, it operated as an independent carrier and was the largest operator of commercial flights to and from the island state of Hawaiʻi, and the tenth largest commercial airline in the United States by passengers carried.

+Operating from its primary hub at Daniel K. Inouye International Airport on Oʻahu and a secondary hub at Kahului Airport on Maui, the airline provided inter-island flights within Hawaiʻi, routes to other Pacific island destinations, including American Samoa and Tahiti, service to Alaska and the U.S. mainland, and international connections to Australia, Canada, Japan, New Zealand and South Korea.

-Hawaiian is the oldest American carrier that has never had a fatal accident or a hull loss throughout its history, and frequently tops the on-time carrier list in the United States, as well as the fewest cancellations, oversales, and baggage handling issues.
+Hawaiian was the oldest American carrier that never had a fatal accident or a hull loss and consistently ranked as the nation’s most punctual airline.
+It also led in reliability metrics, including the fewest cancellations, overbookings, and baggage handling issues.

+Alaska Air Group announced plans to acquire Hawaiian Airlines on December 3, 2023, and completed the merger on September 18, 2024, following regulatory approval.
+Hawaiian's final flight as an independent carrier took place on October 29, 2025, after which its operations were integrated into Alaska Airlines.

 History

 Early years (1929–1984)

 Inter-Island Airways (Hawaiian: Hui Mokulele Piliʻāina), the forerunner of the airline which is now known as Hawaiian Airlines, was incorporated on January 30, 1929.
 Inter-Island Airways, a subsidiary of Inter-Island Steam Navigation Company, began operations on October 6, 1929, with a Bellanca CH-300 Pacemaker, providing short sightseeing flights over Oʻahu.
 Scheduled service began a month later on November 11 using Sikorsky S-38s with a flight from Honolulu to Hilo, via intermediary stops on Molokaʻi and Maui.

-On October 1, 1941, the name was changed to Hawaiian Airlines when the company phased out the older Sikorsky S-38 and Sikorsky S-43 flying boats.
-The first Douglas DC-3s were added to the fleet in August 1941, some examples remaining in operation until final retirement in November 1968.
+On October 1, 1941, the company's name was changed to Hawaiian Airlines when the company phased out the older Sikorsky S-38 and Sikorsky S-43 flying boats.
+The first Douglas DC-3s were added to the fleet in August 1941, some examples remaining in operation until their final retirement in November 1968.

-Modern pressurized equipment was introduced from 1952 in the form of the Convair 340.
-Further Convair 440s were added in 1959–60, most of the Convairs being converted to turbine propeller power in 1965–67.
+Modern pressurized equipment was introduced in 1952 in the form of the Convair 340.
+Further Convair 440s were added from 1959 to 1960, most of the Convairs being converted to turbine propeller power from 1965 to 1967.
 The last were sold in 1974.

 Hawaiian Airlines started to offer jet service in 1966 with the acquisition of Douglas DC-9-10 aircraft, which cut travel times in half on most of its routes.

+From 1973 onwards, the airline's logo featured the face of Miss Hawaii 1964, Leina'ala Drummond, who had been a flight attendant with the airline.